aggelos-michael-papadopoulos/MobileViT-implementation-and-training-in-Tensorlow-and-Pytorch/README.md

 1) We execute the "fix_caltech_256_pytorch.py" and get the train and validation data to a "caltech_data.csv".

 --> the one that i have uploaded (caltech_data.csv) contains the images on my computer's paths so you have to run the fix_caltech_256_pytorch.py to get your own csv file <--

+2) We excecute "paper_benchmark_pytorch.py" for training.
+We use Weights and Biases (https://wandb.ai/site) for visualizing our results.
+If you do not want to use it, just simple write "False" in the value of "wandb" key in the Config file (in line 52 write: "wand": "False")